 The 529's earnings accumulate tax free, and withdrawals are federally tax-free and penalty-free as long as they are used at an eligible educational institution for:

 There's a common misconception that state-sponsored 529 plans are only geared to families that plan on sending their children to a state school, but that's not true.
 Regardless of the state in which the 529 plan was set up, the distributions can be used at an eligible educational institution in any state.
 “Eligible educational institutions” are any accredited postsecondary schools that offer classes toward a bachelor’s, associate’s, graduate or professional degree.
 Many vocational institutions and foreign schools are eligible, too.

 Some states provide tax incentives to residents who invest in their home state's 529 plan.
-And six states – Pennsylvania, Arizona, Maine, Missouri, Montana and Kansas – provide for state tax parity, which means contributions to any state plan are eligible for that state's income tax deduction.
+And five states – Pennsylvania, Arizona, Missouri, Montana and Kansas – provide for state tax parity, which means contributions to any state plan are eligible for that state's income tax deduction.